develprr/metamatic-framework/README.md

 ```

 If want to handle Metamatic events from components that don't need to be unmounted, such as static methods and utility functions,
-use simply handle functions for listenint for Metamatic events:
+use simply handle functions for listening for Metamatic events:

 ```js
 handle('MY-EVENT', function(item) {